avl/arcshift/README.md

 Having code pass 'cargo mutants' is a lot of work.
 First of all, test coverage must be near 100% But this is not enough - the test bench must also fail under the modifications done by cargo mutants.

+Cargo mutants is quite hard to work with, but it does definitely bring something unique to the table.
+For smaller code bases with very high ideals for correctness (like arcshift), it provides a lot of value.
+However, I'm not convinced having a policy of 'always pass cargo mutants check' is suitable for all code bases.

 ### Cargo mutants, challenge #1
 One challenge I had with cargo mutants was with the following code: